larkintuckerllc/aws-architect-associate/1/1.1/vpc/README.md

 AWS offers two kinds of NAT devices—a NAT gateway or a NAT instance.
 We recommend NAT gateways, as they provide better availability and bandwidth over NAT instances.
 The NAT Gateway service is also a managed service that does not require your administration efforts.
 A NAT instance is launched from a NAT AMI.
 You can choose to use a NAT instance for special purposes.

-Each EC2 instance performs source/destination checks by default.
+For NAT Instance: Each EC2 instance performs source/destination checks by default.
 This means that the instance must be the source or destination of any traffic it sends or receives.
 However, a NAT instance must be able to send and receive traffic when the source or destination is not itself.
 Therefore, you must disable source/destination checks on the NAT instance.

+NAT Gateway supports up to 45 Gbps and is HA.
+No Security Group.

 ### Misc